alberto-lazari/computer-science/real-time-systems/notes.md

 When a new job arrives it is pushed into the queue with an interruption.
 If the job is located on the head of the queue preemption happens -> the current job is suspended and the new, high priority job is done

 ## Earliest Deadline First (EDF)
 Priority is based on absolute deadlines.
-The closer the deadline, the higher the priority of the job
+The closer the deadline, the higher the priority of the job. \
 EDF scheduling is **optimal** for single-CPU systems (with independent jobs and preemption)

 ## Least Laxity First (LLF)
-**Laxity**: L_i(t) = time left before the deadline, after the end of the execution of job i (if the job was started right now, at time t)
+**Laxity**: L_i(t) = time left before the deadline, after the end of the execution of job i (if the job was started right now, at time t). \
 The algorithm chooses the one that has the less margin to complete in time

 Problem: priority keeps changing during time, so it's highly expensive because of continuous preemption -> in reality it's not used at all